 Of course, sleep is also resting and at the end of the day, we do need to go to sleep.
 Mindful and slow deep breaths can help you fall asleep sooner.
 Try to keep your heart calm, and mind free.

-After practicing mindfulness throughout the day, and after spreading your share of love and joy around and within, it is time for you to let your body and mind naturally reset and gear you up for the next day.
-You can then start your day again afresh with new aspirations!
+After practicing mindfulness in every day life, and after spreading your share of love and joy around and within, it is time for you to let your body and mind naturally reset and gear you up for the next day.
+You can then start your everyday afresh with new aspirations!

 Mindfulness in daily life is about everything we do otherwise, but differently.